by Jenny Thompson, PhD, Director of Education

 “Stop!
 Read and Obey,” U. S. Selective service registration poster, 1917.

 The American press, meanwhile, had been largely muzzled by the government.
-For the first time in its history, the U.S. government imposed strict and complicated censorship of the press: certain types of information and images were entirely restricted and all members of the press reporting on the war had be to accredited by the government.
+For the first time in its history, the U.S. government imposed strict and complicated censorship of the press: certain types of information and images were entirely restricted and all members of the press reporting in war zones had be to accredited by the government.

 Citizens, too, were restricted in what they could do, say, or publish in relation to the war.
 The 1917 Espionage Act made it a crime, among other things, to “willfully make or convey false reports or false statements with intent to interfere with the operation or success of the military or naval forces of the United States.”
 The 1918 Sedition Act vastly expanded what interference meant and increased punishment to “not more than $10,000 or imprisonment for not more than 20 years.”

-In order to ensure compliance with the dictates imposed by a country at war, the government launched its vast network of morale-boosting and patriotism-inducing exercises, from films and parades to posters and music.
+In order to encourage compliance with the dictates imposed by a country at war, the government launched its vast network of morale-boosting and patriotism-inducing exercises, from films and parades, and produced a flood of pro-war materials, from to posters and music.
 The idea that the war was being fought for lofty aims (to make the world safe for democracy) was advanced everywhere.
 (Read more about the work of the United States’ propaganda bureau, the Committee on Public Information.)

 Despite any questioning of the war’s necessity and its goals or the grief so many felt at saying good bye to loved ones as they “shipped out,” the climate in the U.S. during the war was one of “100%” patriotism.
 And all Americans were encouraged, cajoled, and instructed to keep a stiff upper lip.
 The popular wartime song, “Are We Downhearted?
 No!” reflects the generalized call to be cheerful even as the war raged on.